rebelsky/csc207c/_labs/shortest-paths.md

-To find the shortest path from SOURCE to SINK, Indicate that all vertices have infinite distance from SOURCE Indicate that SOURCE has a distance of 0 from itself While unmarked(SINK) and there exists an unmarked node with finite distance
+To find the shortest path from SOURCE to SINK, Indicate that all vertices have infinite distance from SOURCE Indicate that SOURCE has a distance of 0 from itself While unmarked(SINK) and there exists an unmarked node with finite distance from SOURCE
     Find the nearest unmarked vertex, U
     Mark U
     For each unmarked neighbor, V, of U